 “Child in The Bush” by Frederick McCubbin

 “Child in The Bush” by Frederick McCubbin is a painting that revisited a central theme in McCubbin’s work which focused on narratives of vulnerable children stranded in the Australian Bush.
 This painting depicts a girl wandering through the bush carrying a basket, collecting wildflowers, or berries.
-Her white dress stands out in her surrounds.
+Her white dress stands out in her surroundings.
 The landscape in this painting was close to McCubbin’s residence at Mount Macedon in Victoria, Australia, and the child in the image was the artist’s youngest daughter.

 McCubbin made skillful use of a palette knife to apply flecks of green, blue, and tan, pink, and violet colors.
 McCubbin was an Australian painter and prominent member of the Heidelberg School art movement, also known as Australian Impressionism.